gavinbarrett/BipEncryptor/README.md

 ### Disclaimer
-Do not send funds to any cryptocurrency address associated with the aforementioned mnemonic phrase, or they will be taken.
+Do not send funds to any cryptocurrency address associated with the aforementioned mnemonic phrase; they will be confiscated.